 - Conclude a subject

 (Keep in mind that, although these generic headings of communicative functions may appear overwhelmingly broad at first glance, the DELE A2 curriculum inventory provides much more limiting detail about exactly what is expected at A2 level under each heading – your tutor will work through this detail with you, to ensure that you can perform each function as required).

-The first written test is Reading Comprehension, lasting 60 minutes and comprising 5 tasks with a total of 30 items.
-The Listening Comprehension test lasts 35 minutes, also with five tasks and 30 items.
+The first written test is Reading Comprehension, lasting 60 minutes and comprising 4 tasks with a total of 25 items.
+The Listening Comprehension test lasts 40 minutes, also with four tasks and 25 items.
 These comprehension tests are taken in the form of multiple choice papers marked by computer.

-The Expression in Writing test lasts 50 minutes and consists of three tasks, written long-hand on paper.
+The Expression in Writing test lasts 45 minutes and consists of two tasks, written long-hand on paper.
 These are marked by qualified examiners in Spain.

-The Oral Expression test is preceded by 15 minutes preparation time, and then lasts a further 15 minutes.
+The Oral Expression test is preceded by 12 minutes preparation time, and then lasts a further 12 minutes.
 It involves four tasks.
-The first is a prepared presentation on a given theme, the second consists of describing what is seen on a photograph, the third is a dialogue with the interviewer in a simulated situation, and the fourth is a give-and-take conversation with the interviewer, with the goal of reaching agreement on the “conflict” being simulated (for example, you want to return a defective purchase, and the shop assistant isn’t so keen to help you).
+The first is a prepared presentation on a given theme, the second consists of describing what is seen on a photograph, and the third is a dialogue with the interviewer in a simulated situation derived from the photograph in the second task.
 The oral is examined on the spot at the exam centre, by two certified A2-level DELE oral examiners.
 One is the interviewer, who does a holistic assessment.
 The other does a more detailed analytical assessment and usually sits behind the candidate.

 Via this link you can listen to a recording of the oral test of a candidate who failed: https://examenes.cervantes.es/sites/default/files/09_a2_101120_eio_muestra_banda1.mp3